Paul0113Jin/Intelligent-Throat/readme.md

 4.  **Test stage**
     * Set `stage: test`.
     * Set `num_blocks` in `model` to `[2, 2, 2, 2]` -> ResNet 101
     * Set `ckpt_path` in `test` to the distilled model checkpoint path from distillation stage.
-This path could be any stage's checkpoint path as long as the model arch matches (e.g. num_blocks)
+This path could be any stage's checkpoint path as long as the model structure matches (e.g. num_blocks)
     * Run the main.py:
     ```bash
     python main.py